beeannah/cse15l-lab-reports/index.md

 ![image](https://github.com/beeannah/cse15l-lab-reports/blob/main/cd%20directory.png)

-* When the command was ran, the working directory is now "/home/lecture1"
+* When the command was ran, the working directory is "/home"
 * In this case, lecture1 is the given path that is being switched to.
 After the command was ran, there was no output, however there was now a "/lecture1" next to the user which signified that the current working directory is now in lecture1.
 * The output is not an error.